FirzenYogesh/minecraft-bedrock/README.md

 - This will create the files `invalid_known_packs.json`, `valid_known_packs.json` in the path `/minecraft`

+- If you have custom properties for the existing world like different `server.properties` or `whitelist.json` or `permissions.json`, these files go inside the path **`/minecraft/properties_for_worlds/worldname/`**  where `worldname` is your existing world name.
+The container will use these files if you provide them in this path, otherwise it will use the default properties.

 These *files and folders* are generated to easliy import your existing ***mods*** and ***worlds*** to the container.

 It is **recommended** to run the above mentioned command ***once***, before importing your existing ***worlds*** and ***mods***.

 You can however do that without running the command, provided you have copied the `resource_packs`, `behavior_packs` and `worlds` folders from your existing server to the path `/minecraft`.
 If this is not done the server won't start.
 So make sure that atleast `resource_packs` and `behavior_packs` are there in the `/minecraft` path.

+By doing this you can safely retain your worlds and mods, even if this container is destroyed or upgraded or redeployed when needed.

 ### Bonus Note